WHAT IS THE ACCESS STUDY?

 WHAT ARE WE INVESTIGATING?

-In this three year study, we are testing the impact of two interventions to which you will be randomly assigned:
+In this three year study, we are testing the impact of two interventions:

-1) Preventive medications free of charge: receiving preventive medications for diabetes, high blood pressure, or heart disease without co-payment through your regular Alberta Blue Cross Coverage for Seniors Program (see the attached medication guide which provides more information on the preventive medications that would be provided free of charge) and
+1) Preventive medications free of charge: receiving preventive medications for diabetes, high blood pressure, or heart disease without co-payment through Alberta Blue Cross Coverage for Seniors Program and

-2) Personalized education program to help you manage your chronic conditions: receiving a comprehensive patient education program tailored to your needs based on the information you provide to us at the start of the study.
+2) Personalized education program to help seniors manage their chronic conditions: receiving a comprehensive patient education program tailored to individual needs.

 HOW TO CONTACT US